|Nutritional Guidelines (per serving)|

-Plain roasted cauliflower is something my family never gets tired of.
-But every once in a while we go for an extra something, maybe because we’re having company, or just maybe because there’s some extra sauce in the fridge, and plain roasted cauliflower can turn into something special.
-In this case there was leftover chimichurri sauce from a steak dinner, and I realized it would be a great companion to the vegetables.
+Plain roasted cauliflower is something you may never get tired of, but every once in a while you may want to go for a little extra something.
+Maybe because you’re having company, or just maybe because there’s some extra sauce in the fridge, and plain roasted cauliflower can turn into something special.

-This is equally good made with broccoli as well.
+This sauce is equally good made with broccoli.
 Serve the sauce on the side, and let people put some on their plates for dipping, or drizzle it over the whole platter if you know your family will like it.

 - 2 tablespoons olive oil